 There’s a lot more than meets the eye when putting together a styled shoot, and we want to make sure that you’re checking all of the boxes before spending the time and energy into planning one.
 Because wedding blogs often publish fewer styled shoots than real weddings, editors tend to be fairly picky over what inspiration shoots get featured and what don’t.

-In order to help you plan the most dreamy shoot that will lead to blog features and bookings, we came up with a list of nine things for you to keep in mind the next time you’re ready to start dreaming up your next styled shoot.
+In order to help you plan the most dreamy shoot that will lead to blog features and bookings, we’ve come up with a list of ten things for you to keep in mind the next time you’re ready to start dreaming up your next styled shoot.

 #1: Compile Your Ideas on Pinterest

 In the beginning stages of planning your styled shoot, it can be helpful to have a Pinterest board dedicated to your ideas and vision.
 Use this as a mood board to collect everything from details you want to recreate to pieces you want to rent or buy to shots you want to try on the big day.
 But just remember, before you go crazy Pinning inspiration, put that board on private.
 You don’t want everyone to see what you’re planning before you do it.